cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

     FCakePath PathDataCombined = PathDrive / PathGameOnly / PathDataOnly;
     ```
-    In order to avoid implicit type conversions and surprising results, the combination interfaces only accept **FCakePath** objects as inputs.
-In other words, you can't mix string-like objects and **FCakePath** objects in combination chains.
+    Note that the combination interfaces only accept FCakePath objects as inputs in order to avoid implicit type conversions and surprising results.
+In other words, you can't mix string-like objects and FCakePath objects in combination chains.
 However, there are two ways to work around this.
-The simplest way is to explicitly convert any string-like objects into **FCakePath** objects within the combination expression:
+The simplest way is to explicitly convert any string-like objects into FCakePath objects within the combination expression:

     ```c++ hl_lines="4"
     FCakePath PathDrive     { TEXT("x")    };